Your Medical History

 Do these apply to you?

 - Have you ever been diagnosed with phlebitis (deep vein thrombophlebitis), pulmonary disease (asthma, emphysema and bronchitis) or rheumatic fever?

 - Do you experience light-headedness, fainting or seizures, chest pain or unusual shortness of breath?

 - Do you have any orthopedic problems?
 (Arthritis or any other bone, joint or muscle problems.)

 - Finally, are you 70 years of age or older and/or are you considered obese (with a body mass index of 30 or greater?)

-It's important that you answer the questions honestly and thoroughly.
+You must answer the questions honestly and thoroughly.
 If you answered yes to any of them, you should see a doctor or health care provider for a complete medical evaluation before you start working out.

 I can already hear some of you starting to complain.
 "I don't have time to see a doctor" or "I can't afford a medical checkup."
-If you don't think you have the time or money for a one day doctor visit, just imagine how much it would cost if you had a real medical problem!
+If you don't think you have the time or money for a one-day doctor visit, just imagine how much it would cost if you had a real medical problem!

 Don't go to the opposite extreme either.
 You shouldn't use a yes answer to avoid the gym.
 Research has shown that people who work out are more active and healthy as they age.
-Plus it can increase your lifespan by 2 to 4 years.
+Plus, it can increase your lifespan by 2 to 4 years.

-Answer the questions and if necessary see your physician.
+Answer the questions and, if necessary, see your physician.
 Once you're cleared, get to the gym, follow your doctor's orders and start getting in shape.